artefactual/atom-docs/admin-manual/maintenance/tuning.rst

 .. note::

    APC has not been ported to PHP 5.5.
-Instead, Zend has contributed their Zend Optimizer+ opcode cache (OPcache).
+Instead, Zend has contributed their `Zend Optimizer+ opcode cache (OPcache) <http://php.net/manual/en/book.opcache.php>`__.
    However, user-data cache is not something that OPcache implements, so if you are planning to use PHP 5.5 please look at APCu as a valid replacement for user-land caching, which emulates its functionality while providing the same API.

 Other components that can be tweaked